-SSC PAC SPACE
+SSC PACIFIC SPACE SYSTEMS

 Space is the ultimate high ground, providing our nation and our allies with significant capabilities to support modern military concepts and operations.
 Space systems allow our warfighters to sense their environment clearly, communicate reliably, navigate precisely, and strike accurately.
 They have become so indispensable that the United States’ future military success will largely be predicated upon our ability to influence the battlefield both from and through space.